SpitFire-666/Toshiba-T5200/README.md

 # Rear Expansion Slot

+- Connection is ISA but in a non-standard layout
 - Often unpopulated, but modems were the most common expansion.
 I've also seen parallel ports.
 - The interface connector for the mainboard is made by KEL and 3m makes compatible connectors as well.
 Part numbers: KEL 8801-060-170L-F or 3M P50-060S-RR1-EA